Adelaide Airport Public Terminal Car Park becomes first Australian airport to provide Electric Vehicle Charging Stations

-Last week Adelaide Airport made history by becoming the first airport in Australia to allow open access free public electric vehicle charging for all customers.
+In our last blog, we spoke about public EV charging stations being one of the three key requirements to support the uptake of electric vehicles here in Australia.
+Last week, Adelaide Airport made history by becoming the first Australian airport to allow open access free public electric vehicle charging for all customers.

 Four European made Keba KeContact P30 Electric Vehicle Charging stations have been installed which utilize a Type 2 Mennekes socket, making the EV charging stations universal and more durable over the long term.
 This style of Universal Charging Station is becoming the preferred public EV charger being installed across commercial and public applications in Australia.